chuank/particle-offline-compiler/README.md

 # particle-offline-compiler

-Atom-integrated, 100% offline code compiler utility for Particle Devices.
+An Atom package written for 100% offline code compiler utility for Particle Devices.

 For situations where you *need* to compile and test Particle projects locally, and keep to a streamlined workflow.

+-

 ### Requirements

 Install the Particle local compiler (instructions here: https://github.com/spark/firmware/tree/latest), including the dependencies.

+-

 ### Instructions